Comparison & Guides

 Welcome to Ayurveda

-The good news: starting Ayurveda is simpler than you think.
-You do not need to overhaul your life, become vegetarian, or move to an ashram.
-Ayurveda is a practical, flexible system that meets you where you are and grows with you.
+Here is the good news.
+Starting Ayurveda is simpler than you think.
+You don't need to overhaul your life, become vegetarian, or move to an ashram.
+It is a practical, flexible system that meets you where you are.
+Recognised as a traditional system of medicine by global health bodies, it is now studied alongside modern healthcare.

-This guide provides a clear, step-by-step path for your first month.
+This guide gives you a clear, step-by-step path for your first month.

 Step 1: Discover Your Body Type (Week 1)

-Everything in Ayurveda begins with understanding your unique constitution.
-Your body type -- determined by the balance of three bio-energies called doshas -- shapes your ideal diet, exercise, sleep habits, and daily routine.
+Everything in Ayurveda begins with understanding your constitution.
+Your body type, determined by the balance of three bio-energies called doshas, shapes your ideal diet, exercise, sleep habits, and daily routine.
+Genomic research has found that these constitutional types correspond to distinct gene expression patterns, giving modern scientific footing to an ancient classification.

 The three body types are: